 Brief History of the Cecchetti Associates

-In twenty-five years of the scheme the number of classes has increased to eight including classes for boys and for Graduates.
-They have moved to the lovely studios of the Rambert School of Ballet and Contemporary dance in Twickenham.
-Two other schemes have also been started in Wales and Warrington.
+In 30 years of the scheme the number of classes has increased to 12 including classes for boys, Graduates, Upper Graduates and the introduction of our Young Assoicates.
+We out grew the facilities at Arts Educational and so for the past 15 years have operated out of the lovely studios of the Rambert School of Ballet and Contemporary dance in Twickenham.

-Associates have the opportunity to take part in demonstrations on Cecchetti Day at the Royal Ballet School, go to the ballet, have workshops in many different dance genres and have the opportunity to watch various Company classes and rehearsals.
-They are encouraged to audition for the Cecchetti Scholarship Scheme, enter the Choreographic Competition and enter the Cecchetti Classical Awards held annually at Sadler’s Wells Theatre.
+We offer trips to the ballet, have workshops in many different dance genres and have the opportunity to watch various Company classes and rehearsals.
+The Students are encouraged to audition for the Cecchetti Scholarship Scheme, and enter the Mabel Ryan Competition.
+We also support and advertise the Cecchetti Southern Area Awards on our website. www.cecchettiassociates.dance

-Many past Associates have gone on to vocational schools, dance professionally and become Cecchetti teachers.
+Many past Associates have gone on to vocational schools, dance professionally and become Cecchetti teachers, spreading the Cecchetti word and keeping the Cecchetti method alive.
 Past students have come back to assist with the younger classes, giving them an introduction to teaching.

-There is a wonderful committee who run the classes look after the website and use social media.
+There is a wonderful committee of volunteers who work tirelessy to run the classes each month.

 Our Patron